squareduck/aludel/README.md

 (currentState) => newState
 ```

-But there is one detail.
+But there is one caveat.
 Component's view of the state is highly subjective.

 ### Subjective model